lhanson/dotfiles/README.md

 If installed on the system, shell completion is enabled as well as repository status in the prompt.

+### chunkwm / skhd (OS X)

+The homebrew packages `chunkwm` (tiling window manager) and `skhd` (hotkey daemon) work in tandem, however their homebrew formulae need a little convincing in order to load configs from our tidy dotfile directories.
+Edit `$(brew --prefix)/Cellar/skhd/<version>/homebrew.mxcl.skhd.plist` and `$(brew --prefix)/Cellar/chunkwm/<version>/homebrew.mxcl.chunkwm.plist` and add the `--config` option to the invocations.

+There may be application or OS shortcuts that get in your way; disable or add overrides for them in `System Preferences -> Keyboard -> Shortcuts`[1](https://apple.stackexchange.com/a/286710/5394).

 ### Window Manager